golang/website/content/static/doc/mod.md

 starting with `#` giving the target package or module.
 Subsequent lines give a path through the import graph, one package per line.
-If the package or module is not referenced from the main module, the stanza will display a single parenthesized not indicating that fact.
+If the package or module is not referenced from the main module, the stanza will display a single parenthesized note indicating that fact.

 For example: